recommendsmart/opigno/modules/contrib/shariff/README.txt

 Note: the requirement on the library is not in the module's composer.json because that would cause problems with automated testing.

--- INSTALLATION using Drush --

-Prerequisite: Drush is installed.

-$ drush dl shariff
-$ drush en shariff

-Downloading the shariff library
-$ drush shariff-library [PATH]

-[PATH] Optional.
-A path where to install the shariff library.
-Default is the "DRUPAL_ROOT/libraries" folder.

-Alias for "shariff-library" => "shariff-lib"

 -- CONFIGURATION --